Sensative/vsm-application-documentation/3813895388-IR-proximity.vso.md

 Battery remaining esimates are measured on a weekly basis.

+Battery voltage is read daily and uplinked if the battery voltage changes by more than 10mV.

 ## Daily Rejoin Module

 Should the device not be joined, it will try to rejoin on 24hr interval.